golemheavy/Leary_Bot/README.md

 ### Overview

-For this class assignment, I built an application conforming to the below specifications.
+For this class assignment, I built an application conforming to this assignment's specifications.
 This GitHub project is the result of that effort.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI, aka Tim, is a command line node app that takes in parameters and gives the user useful data back

 But since "Liri" unlike Siri isn't a real name, I decided to call this bot Tim, in memory of the late outlaw and psychonautical explorer Timothy Leary.